-As we are only a few days away from the auspicious 12th-13th of Tammuz, the liberation of my father-in-law of saintly memory, no doubt you have made arrangements to observe these days and also organize a gathering.
+As we are only a few days away from the auspicious 12th-13th of Tammuz, I trust that you and all the members the liberation of my father-in-law of saintly memory, no doubt you have made arrangements to observe these days and also organize a gathering.
 May G-d grant that it should be successful, and that you and every one of us should derive lasting inspiration and blessings from these auspicious days.